 - Don’t want to spend money.

-- Don’t care much about design or personalization.
+- Don’t care much about their blog’s design or personalization.

 - Want something simple that doesn’t require coding knowledge.